luisdtk/luisdtk/README.md

 **`FullStack Developer`**

-Me chamo Luís Fellipe, tenho 18 anos e sou natural do Rio de Janeiro, atualmente morando em Nova York.
-Concluí o ensino médio no NHP Memorial High School.
-Atualmente, estou cursando Computer Science na NYIT.
-Sou apaixonado por tecnologia e tambem na complexidade desse mundo, adquiro conhecimento e compartilho eles. "[Luís Fellipe](https://www.youtube.com/@usalut)".
+My name is Luís Fellipe, I’m 18 years old, and I’m originally from Rio de Janeiro, currently living in New York.
+I graduated from NHP Memorial High School and am currently pursuing a degree in Computer Science at NYIT.
+I’m passionate about technology and the complexity of this world, always seeking to acquire knowledge and share it with others. "[Luís Fellipe](https://www.youtube.com/@usalut)".

 <p align="left">
     <a href="https://www.youtube.com/@usalut?sub_confirmation=1">